Anil Kakodkar

 Anil Kakodkar (born 11 November 1943) is an Indian nuclear physicist and mechanical engineer.
-He was the chairman of the Atomic Energy Commission of India and the Secretary to the Government of India, he was the Director of the Bhabha Atomic Research Centre, Trombay from 1996 to 2000.
+He was the chairman of the Atomic Energy Commission of India and the Secretary to the Government of India, he was the Director of the Bhabha Atomic Research Centre, Trombay (or Turbhe) from 1996 to 2000.
 He was awarded the Padma Vibhushan, India's second highest civilian honour, on 26 January 2009.

 Apart from playing a major role in India's nuclear tests asserting sovereignty, Kakodkar champions India's self-reliance on thorium as a fuel for nuclear energy.

 Early life

 Kakodkar was born on 11 November 1943 in Barwani princely state (present day Madhya Pradesh state) to Kamala Kakodkar and Purushottam Kakodkar, both Gandhian freedom fighters.
 He had his early education at Barwani and at Khargone, until moving to Mumbai for post-matriculation studies.

 Kakodkar graduated from Ruparel College, then from VJTI, University of Mumbai with a degree in Mechanical Engineering in 1963.
 He joined the Bhabha Atomic Research Centre (BARC) in 1964.
 He obtained a master's degree in experimental stress analysis from the University of Nottingham in 1969.